pier-oliviert/Induction/README.md

 ### Free As In "Free to Kick Ass"

 The full source code for Induction [is available on GitHub](https://github.com/Induction/Induction).
 I'm excited to build something insanely great, and I invite you to join me on this codeventure.
 Bug reports, feature requests, patches, well-wishes, and rap demo tapes are always welcome.

-### The Long And Winding Roadmap

-Induction is in its early alpha stage of development, and has a long way to go before it's production-ready.
-A development roadmap will be formalized soon, and made available in the GitHub project wiki.
-This will define the feature set for a 1.0 release, and serve to carve up the work across contributors.

 ### What's In A Name?